GitHubDragonFly/ModbusMaster/README.md

 # ModbusMaster
 Standalone Windows app supporting Modbus RTU, TCP, UDP, RTUoverTCP, RTUoverUDP, ASCIIoverRTU, ASCIIoverTCP and ASCIIoverUDP protocols.

-Based on modified nModbus .NET 3.5 libraries, Copyright (c) 2006 Scott Alexander ( https://code.google.com/p/nmodbus/ ).
+Based on modified [nModbus](https://code.google.com/p/nmodbus/) .NET 3.5 libraries, Copyright (c) 2006 Scott Alexander.

 Intended to be used as a quick testing tool.
 Can be tested with its counterpart [ModbusSlaveSimulation](https://github.com/GitHubDragonFly/ModbusSlaveSimulation).